Last updated on February 3, 2024

-The term “the apple does not fall far from the tree” aptly describes Turtle Rock Vineyards and more specifically winemaker/owner Don Burns.
+The term “the apple does not fall far from the tree” aptly describes Turtle Rock Vineyards and, more specifically, winemaker/owner Don Burns.
 Don grew up on Willow Creek Road in the Templeton Gap of Paso Robles.
-After sailing for two years in Central America and a short stint working in the restaurant business in Florida, Don came back to his roots in the Willow Creek District of Paso, In tow with him were his wife Claudia and daughter Willow.
+After sailing for two years in Central America and a short stint working in the restaurant business in Florida, Don returned to his roots in the Willow Creek District of Paso; in tow with him were his wife, Claudia, and daughter, Willow.

 Willow is a consistent theme in Don’s wines.
 Many of his sourced grapes come from the Willow Creek District AVA.
 Don produces a Willow’s Cuvee, a wine named after his daughter.
 Even his Rhone white blend is called Willow White.

-The winery’s name conveys the calcareous limestones rocks found in the Willow district and on the property where Don grew up.
+The winery’s name conveys the calcareous limestone rocks found in the Willow Creek District and on the property where Don grew up.
 From a child’s vantage, their shapes look like a turtle.
-Therefore the name Turtle Rock came into being.
+Therefore, the name Turtle Rock came into being.

 Turtle Rock wines are distinctive in they are not overpowering like many Paso wines.
 A consistency in the wines sampled was the subtle demeanor of each wine.
 Don picks his grapes based on acid balance.
 I found the wines well-balanced and integrated.

-Recently Claudia Burns joined LA Wine Writers for a wine luncheon at Napa Valley Grille featuring the Turtle Rock wines.
-General Manager Brian Cousins and Chef Kenny Spost indulged the writers with a fabulous meal exceptionally paired to the Turtle Rock Wines.
+Recently, Claudia Burns joined LA Wine Writers for a wine luncheon featuring Turtle Rock wines at Napa Valley Grille.
+General Manager Brian Cousins and Chef Kenny Spost indulged the writers with a fabulous meal exceptionally paired with the Turtle Rock Wines.

 Turtle Rock Luncheon Wines

 We began our lunch with 2016 Willow White, a combination of Grenache Blanc, Roussanne, Picpoul, and Viognier.
-The wine ages in 20% new French oak while the remainder aged in Stainless steel and neutral French Oak.
+The wine ages in 20% new French oak, while the remainder ages in Stainless steel and neutral French Oak.
 This refreshing wine displayed flavors of stone fruit and honeysuckle.

-The luncheon could not end without an encore of a very special wine club only wine, the 2016 Maturin.
-Maturin refers to the Steven King dark series which depicts a huge turtle, and in the case of Turtle Rock, it reflects an Angry turtle.
+The luncheon could not end without an encore of a very special club only wine, the 2016 Maturin.
+Maturin refers to the Steven King dark series, which depicts a huge turtle, and in the case of Turtle Rock, it reflects an Angry turtle.
 The wine consists of Syrah, Graciano, and Grenache.
-It is the most full-bodied wine in Turtle Rock portfolio.
+It is the most full-bodied wine in Turtle Rock’s portfolio.
 One finds a deeper cooler and a soft, rich wine.

 Like the sailboat that brought Don and Claudia together, they are now sailing or continuing the journey through their Turtle Rock wines.
 You can hop on board and see for yourself the exceptional quality and elegance of Turtle Rock wines.

-Note: Common to the wine industry, this writer was hosted to the wine sampled.
+Note: Common to the wine industry, this writer received hosted wine samples at the luncheon.
 While it has not influenced this review, the writer believes in full disclosure.